 Yes, you can complete the GCCUT concurrently with another degree at OSU.
-If you are already pursuing another degree at OSU, when applying you will need to submit a certificate request form in addition to the Supplemental Application (see the "To Apply" page).
-However, you may not begin both GCCUT and another degree in the same term.
+However, you may not begin GCCUT and another OSU graduate degree in the same term.

 Can I enroll in the GCCUT as my only degree?

-Yes, you can also complete the GCCUT as a standalone degree at OSU or concurrently with another degree at a different institution.
-In this case you will need to submit a general Graduate School application (see the Admissions page of the Graduate School website), in addition to the GCCUT Supplemental Application.
+Yes, you can complete the GCCUT as a standalone credential at OSU or concurrently enroll with another degree at a different institution.

 What if I don't want to teach in a higher education setting?

-In the GCCUT curriculum, we approach the concept of teaching broadly, as we realize that not everyone who applies wishes to teach at a college or university for their career.
+In the GCCUT curriculum, we approach the concept of teaching broadly, as we realize that not everyone who applies wishes to teach at a college or university.
 The program prepares you to facilitate learning with adults in a variety of contexts, and much of the coursework and assignments can be tailored to the type of teaching you envision doing in the future.

 The program is designed to be completed in 1-2 years.
-It is possible to complete the GCCUT in one year, and a number of students from each cohort have managed to do so.
-That said, the certificate does require 18 credits, which can be a significant time commitment in conjunction with a concurrent degree, employment, and/or other responsibilities.
+The certificate requires 18 credits, which can be a significant time commitment in conjunction with a concurrent degree, employment, and other responsibilities.
 Applicants should be prepared to dedicate the appropriate amount of time and effort toward the certificate, especially if attempting to complete it in one year.

 What if I’ve already taken some teaching-related coursework?

-Students are allowed to transfer up to six credits of coursework to count toward the certificate.
-These courses must satisfy the requirements laid out by the Graduate School (see policy here).
-In addition, these courses must satisfy the program learning outcomes, and supporting evidence may be requested to this end.
-If these courses are not already pre-approved OSU courses (see the list here) that have been reviewed and approved to count as elective credits, students may petition for them to do so.
+Any transfer course must satisfy the requirements laid out by the Graduate School (see policy here).
+In addition, these courses must satisfy the GCCUT learning outcomes, and supporting evidence may be requested to this end.
+If these courses are not already listed on the pre-approved list of GCCUT electives (see the lists here), students may petition for them to do so.
 Petitions for transfer courses from other institutions will be considered only after a student has been admitted to the program.
 More information on transfer credits and petitions can be found in the GCCUT Student Handbook.

 I missed the application deadline.
 What are my options?

-You may submit a late application, but when making admissions decisions we give priority consideration to on-time applicants.
+The GCCUT program gives priority consideration to on-time applicants.
 In practice this means that all on-time applications are assessed first, admission decisions are made, and if space still allows late applications may be reviewed.
-Applicants are permitted to apply again in subsequent years and also have the option in some cases to enroll as a non-GCCUT student in select courses in the meantime.
+For current information about the GCCUT application process and deadlines, please visit the How to Apply webpage.

 The GCCUT consists of 18 credits of graduate coursework.
 As tuition can vary depending on the year (and other factors), you may use the tuition information provided by the university to estimate the cost for these credits.
 For those considering pursuing the online Ecampus version of the GCCUT consulting with these tuition comparison tables will be helpful.